 - Application.
-Visiting scholars must submit a complete application and receive a letter of invitation from Virginia Mason six months prior to their intended start date.
+Visiting scholars must submit a complete application and receive a letter of invitation from Virginia Mason eight months prior to their intended start date.

 - Sponsor.
-Each visiting scholar be sponsored by a Virginia Mason Neuroscience Institute provider who has expertise consistent with areas of interest identified by the visiting scholar.
+Each visiting scholar must be sponsored by a Virginia Mason Neuroscience Institute provider who has expertise consistent with areas of interest identified by the visiting scholar.
 Applicants identify and confirm sponsorship prior to application.
 Acceptance as a visiting scholar is subject to the provider's availability during the requested time frame.

 - Minimum Appointment.
-Visiting scholar appointments last a minimum of 30 days but may extend for longer periods if approved by the NSI Executive Director, NSI Administrative Director and Administrative Director for Research & Academics.
-Extensions of appointments are subject to approval by the NSI Executive Director, NSI Administrative Director and Administrative Director for Research & Academics, and may be contingent on visa limitations.
+Visiting scholar appointments last a minimum of 30 days but may extend for longer periods if approved by the NSI Executive Director and Senior Director for Research & Academics.
+Extensions of appointments are subject to approval by the NSI Executive Director and Senior Director for Research & Academics, and may be contingent on visa limitations.
 Visiting scholars must arrive to Virginia Mason on the first day of their appointment ready to onboard and engage in program activity.
 Visiting scholars with 10-12 month appointments are expected to co-author a minimum of three manuscripts submitted to peer-reviewed journals during the appointment period.

 - Visa.
 If invited, visiting scholars must provide proof of a valid United States visa which allows participation in the Visiting Scholar Program.
 Visiting scholars are required to secure their own visas for the duration of the visiting scholar appointment.